rancher/elemental-docs/docs/customizing.md

 To apply this pattern, the ISO needs to include:

 1. A [configuration file](https://rancher.github.io/elemental-toolkit/docs/customizing/general_configuration/)
-   for the elemental client, at least to point installation hooks location.
-Commonly this is done by adding a `/elemental/config.yaml` file into the ISO root.
+   for the elemental client, describing at least the installation hooks location.
+This file is usually added to the ISO with path and name `/elemental/config.yaml`.

 2. The additional cloud-init files to be included into the installed system.
 They allow to perform custom operations at boot time.